Charles Francis Rice: Family life

 In 1898 with William North Rice, he co-authored and published William Rice: A Memorial, a book about their father the Rev. William Rice.

 In 1904, he and Laura O. Rice were listed as being at Camp Curry, at Yosemite in The San Francisco Call.

+In 1907, his daughter Laura Owen Rice married the Rev. Dr. William Grant Seaman in Newton, MA.
+Charles F. Rice officiated the wedding with his brother, William North Rice.

 On January 10, 1914, Rice hosted his son in law, Rev. William Grant Seaman, who preached at Winthrop Street Methodist Episcopal Church in Roxbury.

-He died in 1927 at his home in Medford.
+He died in 1927 at his home, 59 4th Street in Medford.
 His funeral was held at the Copley Methodist Church in Boston, and he was buried with family members in the Springfield Cemetery.

 Genealogy

 Charles Francis Rice was a direct descendant of Edmund Rice, an English immigrant to Massachusetts Bay Colony, as follows: